[Skip to Content]

 Strollers

 Strollers and baby carriers may be brought into Coca-Cola Coliseum, however, they are not allowed in our seating areas.
-Fan Services will check these items.
+Guest Services will check these items.

 Suites